 Most larger music classes are held on the fifth floor of Price Doyle Fine Arts in one of two stadium seating styled classrooms.
 Theory, Aural Skills, Music Appreciation, et cetera are taught in either room 546 or 547.

 The Synthesis Lab is located on the second floor of the Old Fine Arts building in the Recording Services suite.
-Dr. Brian Ciach teaches electronic music and composition in this studio.
+Electronic music and composition is taught in this studio.

 The Mix Room for Recording Services is located on the second floor of the Old Fine Arts building right next to the Synthesis Lab in the R.S. suite.
 Justin Patton oversees the recording needs of the department with assistance from a student interning in the area of recording.